terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

 1. See any of the envs folder [README.md](../4-projects/business_unit_1/production/README.md#inputs) files for additional information on the values in the `common.auto.tfvars`, `development.auto.tfvars`, `non-production.auto.tfvars`, and `production.auto.tfvars` files.
 1. See any of the shared folder [README.md](../4-projects/business_unit_1/shared/README.md#inputs) files for additional information on the values in the `shared.auto.tfvars` file.

-1. Use `terraform output` to get the backend bucket value from 0-bootstrap output.
+1. Use `terraform output` to get the backend bucket value from bootstrap output.

    ```bash
    export remote_state_bucket=$(terraform -chdir="../gcp-bootstrap/envs/shared/" output -raw gcs_bucket_tfstate)